 Where a contract contains an arbitration clause in sufficiently wide terms, the decisions of the certifier may be reviewed by the arbitrator1.
 The extent of the arbitrator's powers will depend on the wording of the arbitration clause.
 However, the arbitrator is commonly given an express power to open up, review or revise the decisions of the certifier.

 In certain cases, despite an arbitration clause, on the proper construction of the contract some decisions of the certifier will not be subject to review2.
-Thus where matters left by the contract to the decision or determination of the engineer were excepted from
+Thus where matters left by the contract to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.